 If you can upgrade your laptop's memory, it won't cost you much money or time.
-Moving from 4 to 8GB (the most common upgrade) usually costs between $25 and $55, depending on whether you need to buy the whole amount or just add 4GB.
-And the process of swapping out RAM chips should take between 5 and 10 minutes, depending on how many screws you have to remove.
+Moving from 4GB to 8GB of RAM (the most common upgrade) usually costs between $25 and $55, depending on whether you need to swap out a memory card or just add a few more gigs.
+And the process of swapping out RAM chips should only take between 5 and 10 minutes, depending on how many screws you have to remove from the chassis.
 Here's how to upgrade your laptop's memory.

 If you're close to or over the amount of physical memory, you know you need more.

 Crucial also lists memory modules you can buy for your laptop.
 However, you can get similar DIMMs from other brands as well.
-Note the speed and type of RAM you need, which is usually either DDR2, DDR3 or DDR4 with a particular speed next to it (ex: "DDR3 PC3-12800").
+Note the speed and type of RAM you need, which is usually either DDR2, DDR3 or DDR4 with a particular speed next to it (ex, "DDR3 PC3-12800").

 With your additional memory in hand, it's time to upgrade your laptop memory, a pretty straightforward process.
 First, turn off your laptop and unplug the power adapter.

-Then open the panel on the bottom of your laptop covering the memory banks.
+Next, open the panel on the bottom of your laptop covering the memory banks.
 (Depending on your system, you might have to unscrew the whole back of the laptop to access the memory and other components.)

 Before you touch any component in your PC, though, touch any metal surface inside the computer (e.g., the back of the hard drive or a metal connector for another component).
 This will discharge any potentially damaging static electricity from your body.

-4. Remove Memory if Necessary
+4. Remove memory if necessary

 If all of your memory slots are already filled, you'll need to pull out the existing DIMMs in order to replace them.
 To remove the memory module, push apart the clips holding it in place.
 The memory module should pop up at an angle.

-Then, holding the memory module by its edges--without touching the gold connectors at the bottom, lift the module out.
+Then, holding the memory module by its edges — without touching the gold connectors at the bottom, lift the module out.

-5. Install the New Memory Module(s)
+5. Install the new memory module(s)

 Next, insert the new modules into your open slots at a 45-degree angle, with the gold edges facing down.
 Use even pressure with your fingers at the top of the modules to push them into place.
 When you hear a click and feel a DIMM snap into place, firmly push the module back until it is installed flat and level, with the clips holding it securely.

 That's it!
 Power up your laptop and head back to the System Information window or Task Manager to verify your new memory has been added.
-Enjoy your upgraded memory!
+Enjoy your upgraded memory.